KoutchemeCharles/cip25-aiep/index.md

 [Code In Place](https://codeinplace.stanford.edu/) is a Massive Open Online Course (MOOC) that teaches thousands of learners worldwide the fundamentals of Python programming.

 In this project, we trained **3B-parameter small language models (SLMs)** to provide **diagnostic feedback** on students’ submissions to exam-like programming exxercises.
 The models were guided by **rubric-based prompting**, supervised fine-tuning, and preference-based optimization.
+Feedback quality was judged by **over 50 teaching assistants**.

 ---

-## Highlights
+## Highlight

-- ✅ Deployed in **Code In Place 2025**, a course reaching **5,452 students** across the globe.
-- ✅ Feedback quality judged by **over 50 teaching assistants** and **LLM-as-a-judge analysis**.
-- ✅ The trained SLM closed the gap to GPT-4.1 from **80% → 10%** on correctness and helpfulness.
+✅ The trained SLM closed the gap to GPT-4.1 from **80% → 10%** on correctness and helpfulness criteria.
-- ✅ Supports hybrid strategies: SLMs for scalable local deployment, LLMs for more detailed diagnostic feedback.

 <div align="center" style="margin:1.5em 0;">
   <img src="ta_feedback_overlay_criteria_by_exercise.png" alt="Feedback results comparison" width="500">